- National Safe Work Month

 Responsibilities of Personnel

-Health and safety responsibilities of personnel have been determined on the basis of legislative requirements and University delegations and structures.
-General health and safety responsibilities, authority to act and reporting relationships have been established for personnel at the University
+Health and safety responsibilities of personnel have been determined on the basis of legislative requirements and University delegations and structures, and include safety responsibilities, authority to act and reporting relationships.

 Legislation, health and safety plans, University-wide plans

 Risk registers, risk assessment methodology, ERMS and hazard-specific risk assessments.

 Audit and Occupational Health and Safety Management System (OHSMS) Certifications of Approval

 Health and Safety Representatives and Designated Work Groups, committees, issue resolution, communication and external feedback

 The Health & Safety Services team organise various events throughout the year for the University Health and Safety Community.
 The following list may also include events of health and safety interest organised by external parties.